 Colour

-Traditionally, the industrial interior design is based on minimalist ideas, focusing on a simple color scheme with whites, greys, and blacks.
+Traditionally, industrial interior design focuses on a simple color scheme with whites, greys, and blacks.

 If you want to incorporate some color into your interior, you can complement the neutral tones with an accent wall.
 It could be an exposed brick wall painted a funky color or just left its original color to add some texture to the room.